caiomts/caiomts.github.io/docs/index.md

 *Pythonista*, Data Scientist, Data Consultant... :sweat_smile:
 Thus, I've been using Python to solve data related problems.
-I'm a FOSS enthusiastic and I love well-documented projects, Tests, Automations and CI/CD Tools.
+I'm a FOSS enthusiastic and I love well-documented projects, Tests, Automations and CI/CD Tools[^1].
 Everything that makes things reliable, reproducible and maitainable... you might have read this before. :man_teacher:

 I like to build integrated data solutions, using different data sources and ML.
 I'm more into tabular or text data problems